p3palazzo/comparative-histories/chapter.md

 # Introduction #

-This chapter contrasts two ways of looking at the architecture of the past: "comparative histories" and "critical history".
-Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, made famous by Banister Fletcher's eponymous book [@fletcher:1905history].
+This chapter contrasts two ways of looking at the architecture of the past that have been prevalent in the research and teaching of this subject matter within professional architecture
+schools: "comparative histories" and "critical history".
+Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, made famous by Banister Fletcher's eponymous book [@fletcher:1896history].
 More recently, however, criticism has become so central to our understanding of the "duty" of history [@tafuri:1968teorie] that we would hardly admit comparative studies as a form *history* at all.
 This notwithstanding, the comparative form has a stronger claim to being *architecture*.

-The problem of history in professional architectural education resides, therefore, in the interplay between two pairs of concepts in tension with each other: first, the tension between the comparative method as part of an Idealist view of scholarship and the critical approach as a development of historical materialism; second, the tension between the discipline of architecture bearing upon professional education and the field of history as understood within the frame of the humanistic universities.

-This brings up a long-standing paradox regarding the place of architectural history in professional education and practice.
-This paradox plays out in a few 21^st^-century textbooks that attempted to distance themselves from the comparative method.
-Other disciplinary methods, however, are used in the study of past architecture and establish particular relations to historical criticism.

 Much of the publishing market for architectural history textbooks is concentrated in North America and Western Europe.
 Therefore, the